khaledhajeid/Task-Management-System/README.md

 task.exe # Windows

 After runing the program, the program will display login in page:
-For Admin employee:
+For Admin:
   username: khaled
   pass: 1234
-For Operator employee:
+For Operator:
   username: zaid
   pass: 12345
-For normal employee:
+For employee:
   username: ahmad
   pass: 123456
 ```